ICSE 2025

 When the ICSE 2025 registration site starts accepting registrations, one of the things you will be able to request on the registration form if you are an organizer of a conference activity or an author of an accepted paper only, is a letter confirming that you are an organizer or have an accepted paper.

-Please do not directly contact us to request a letter.
+Please do not directly contact us to request a letter; letters are only sent following registration.
 These letters will not guarantee that the government will issue you a visa, but might be useful.

 We charge CAD $25 for producing these letters since there is administrative work involved.
 We will start issuing the letters in September for people who have papers accepted in the first cycle of the research track.
 There will always likely be a delay between the date you register and the date we send your letter, so please register early and be patient.